 - Lead by example

 Treat your staff as though they are part of a team.
-The old acronym couldn’t be more true -Together Everyone Achieves More!
+The old acronym couldn’t be truer -Together Everyone Achieves More!
 Yes, you may have different roles within the organisation but make sure you are working alongside them to reach company goals.
 Don’t expect instructors to do anything you wouldn’t do yourself or haven’t done in the past.
-Be at the pool when you can and be involved in program you provide.
+Be present at the pool when you can and be involved in the program you provide.

-It is important to provide instructors with appropriate training for their job description.
+It is important to provide instructors with appropriate training for their job description, potentially even a swim instructor certification.
 If staff members continually put in a position where they are unsure of what is expected of them or given tasks they have not been trained to do, it will make their job stressful and unhappy.
 We provide feedback for our instructors each swimming block or term throughout the year.
 This gives us an opportunity to identify areas where instructors need work and we can tailor our in-house professional development training sessions to suit the needs of the team.
 It can also identify where instructors are excelling and you can give them recognition for a job well done.